-CalPERS administers four defined benefit retirement plans: the Public Employees' Retirement Fund, the Judges' Retirement Fund II, and the Legislators' Retirement Fund.
-CalPERS also administers three defined contribution plans: the State Peace Officers' and Firefighters' Defined Contribution Plan Fund, the Public Agency Deferred Compensation Plan, and the public employee Supplemental Contributions Program Fund.
+CalPERS administers four defined benefit retirement plans: the Public Employees' Retirement Fund, the Judges' Retirement Fund, the Judges' Retirement Fund, the Judges' Retirement Fund, CalPERS also administers three defined contribution plans: the State Peace Officers' and Firefighters' Defined Contribution Plan Fund, the Public Agency Deferred Compensation Plan, and the public employee Supplemental Contributions Program Fund.
 The predominance of both assets and liabilities reside in the Public Employees' Retirement Fund for which detail will be provided.
 CalPERS issues a publicly available financial report that includes financial statements and required supplementary information for these plans.
 This report may be obtained by writing to the California Public Employees' Retirement System, Fiscal Services Division, P.O.
 Box 942703, Sacramento, California 94229-2703 or by visiting the CalPERS website at www.CalPERS.ca.gov.